GET THE FACTS ABOUT ONLINE RUMORS!

 We know that you want your donations to be used wisely, so here are the facts about Goodwill:

-• Goodwill operates 26 adult, charter high schools called Excel Centers, which prepare students with both a high school diploma and credentials as well as free childcare for adult learners.
+- Goodwill operates several dozen adult, charter high schools called Excel Centers, which prepare students with both a high school diploma and credentials as well as free childcare for adult learners.
 These graduates are showing significantly higher wages, many are going on to higher degrees, and even their children are demonstrating improved academic performance.

-• The Goodwill Digital Career Accelerator®, a first of its kind partnership with Google.org to equip people with digital skills in a changing economy, has led to more than 74,000 jobs in the first 18 months and enables participants to learn basic online skills to coding and cyber security skills.
+- The Goodwill Digital Career Accelerator®, a first of its kind partnership with Google.org to equip people with digital skills in a changing economy, has engaged nearly 1 million individulas and enables participants to learn basic online skills to coding and cyber security skills.

 MEET OUR PRESIDENT & CEO